tgirke/rcf/rates.md

   * Over 1000 software packages and community databases.
 Details are available on the software page.
   * Free attendance of workshops offered by HPCC staff
   * Free consultation services (up to 1 hour per month)
+  * Note: there is no extra charge for CPU usage but the each user has a quota of 256 CPU cores and each lab a total of 512 CPU cores.
+Computing jobs exceeding these quotas will be

 # Big Data Storage

+* Standard user accounts have a storage quota of 20 GB.
+To gain access to much larger storage pools PIs have the option to rent or own storage space.
 * $1000 per 10TB of usable and backedup storage space.
 Storage pool is shared among all user accounts of a registered lab.

 # Ownership models